Felix Delattre

 How the once highly praised technology now become finally available for everybody

-image0 Some years ago there was a hype on the use of short message service :summary: Some years ago there was a hype on the use of short message service (SMS) communication solutions especially in the IT for Development context and countries in Africa.
-And indeed, some remarkable projects came out of this: Such as using SMS for HIV/AIDS education in Uganda, providing farmers with relevant information through SMS in India, China, Indonesia and Nigeria and convenient money transfer over SMS in Kenya and Tanzania.
+image0 Some years ago there was considerable excitement around the use of short message service (SMS) communication solutions, particularly in the ICT for Development context and in countries across Africa.
+And indeed, some remarkable projects emerged from this: using SMS for HIV/AIDS education in Uganda, providing farmers with relevant information via SMS in India, China, Indonesia and Nigeria, and enabling convenient money transfers over SMS in Kenya and Tanzania.

 In Nicaragua SMS communication for the good, has been used least in two projects, both related with health issues: